A Weekend in Hamburg

-Henssler Henssler Restaurant SushiBar Contemporary Asian
+Henssler Henssler Restaurant SushiBar

-East Hotel & Restaurant European & Asian
+East Hotel & Restaurant

-Mash American Steak House Steaks
+Mash American Steak House

-This Danish owned group of restaurants has a comfortable, relaxed lounge bar and restaurant has a gentlemen’s club look and feel.
+This Danish-owned group of restaurants has a comfortable, relaxed lounge bar and restaurant, has a gentlemen’s club look and feel.
 Enjoy views of the Elbe over superb steaks and fabulous cocktails.

 You’d probably never find this restaurant if you didn’t know about it beforehand.
 Tucked away in Hamburg’s meat market, GrosseFleischmarkt, this place is a steak lovers paradise.